-We received feedback about the practice from 80 people.
+We received feedback about the practice from 34 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were very caring, patient and efficient.
+They told us staff were kind, friendly and polite.

-They said that they were given helpful, honest explanations about dental treatment, that nothing was too much trouble and said their dentist listened to them.
-Patients were very complimentary about being made to feel at ease, especially when they were anxious about visiting the dentist.
+They said that they were given detailed and clear advice and said their dentist listened to them.
+Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.